emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 Additional JVB and Jibri nodes can be added in the future if needed.

-#### 2.1 Before installing JMS
+#### 2.1 Requirements
+Complete the following steps before starting the installation.

+##### 2.1.1 DNS A record
-- A resolvable host address is required for the JMS server and this address should point to this server.
+A resolvable host address is required for the JMS server and this address should point to this server.
 Therefore, create the DNS A record before starting the installation.

+##### 2.1.2 The snd_aloop module
-- JMS also needs the `snd_aloop` kernel module but some cloud computers have a kernel that doesn't support it.
+JMS needs the `snd_aloop` kernel module but some cloud computers have a kernel that doesn't support it.
 In this case, first install the standart kernel and start the machine with this kernel.

 Run the following command to check the `snd_aloop` support.
 If the command has an output, it means that the kernel doesn't support it.